QuickBooks integration

 (Optional) Scale up

 This tutorial processes a single local PDF.
-Here are a few directions for going further.
+Here are a few ways to expand on this tutorial.

 Process a batch of invoices